6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Near-field Channel Features

 \subsection{Visualization of NF Features}

 An illustration of NF channel features under different system parameters is shown in Fig.~\ref{fig-2-nf_features}.
-In each scenario, an \ac{elaa} is beamforming to \acp{ue} located at $\pv = [1.928, 2.298]^\top\unit[]{m}$ (\ac{aod} $\theta_\pv=50^\circ$) and $\qv = [2.898, -0.777]^\top\unit[]{m}$ (\ac{aod} $\theta_\qv=-15^\circ$), both are $\unit[3]{m}$ away from the array center.
-Due to the \ac{bse}, the focused locations of the lowest subcarrier and highest subcarriers are actually $\pv_1=[1.263, 1.815]^\top\unit[]{m} / \qv_1=[2.661,-0.768]^\top$\unit[]{m} and $\pv_2=[2.610, 2.693]^\top\unit[]{m} /\qv_2=[3.131,-0.783]^\top\unit[]{m}$, respectively.
 The \ac{swm} is reflected as focused points instead of angular beams as shown in Fig.~\ref{fig-2-nf_features} (b), and the effect of \ac{sns} caused by partial antenna blockage as shown in Fig.~\ref{fig-2-nf_features} (c).
-Note that the \ac{bse} takes place under certain conditions of the system, namely, large bandwidth, large array size, analog array structure with phase shifters, and beamforming/beamfocusing angles far from the boresight direction.
-It is also worth noticing that the above conditions might be encountered in \ac{elaa} and \ac{ris}, whereas they can be eliminated in \ac{dmimo} {because of the digital implementation of the system (i.e., one radio frequency chain for each antenna).}
+We can see from the figure that the SWM (resulting {in} focused points) is more pronounced in small angles and larger arrays.
+Additionally, the \ac{bse} is prominent at large angles, with edge subcarriers, and in large arrays (the squinted angles are the same, but the beamwidth in large arrays is smaller).
+Furthermore, the \ac{sns} caused by the partial blockage may affect the beamfocusing performance, but the communication link can still be maintained.
+It is worth noticing that the \ac{bse} encountered in \acp{elaa} and \acp{ris} can be eliminated in \ac{dmimo} {because of the digital implementation of the system (i.e., one radio frequency chain for each antenna {widely distributed in space}).